BenEmdon/CenteredCollectionView/README.md

 extension ViewController: UICollectionViewDelegate {
   func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath) {

-    let currentCenteredPage = centeredCollectionViewFlowLayout.currentCenteredPage,
+    // check if the currentCenteredPage is not the page that was touched let currentCenteredPage = centeredCollectionViewFlowLayout.currentCenteredPage,
     			currentCenteredPage != indexPath.row {
       // trigger a scrollTo(index: animated:)